tjhorner/makerbot-rpc/README.md

 A Go client library to interact with your MakerBot printer via the network.

+Documentation, examples and more at [GoDoc](https://godoc.org/github.com/tjhorner/makerbot-rpc).

-This is currently in beta and does not support many functions that MakerBot printers make available.
-Most notably, it does not yet support sending print files.
+**This is currently in beta and does not support many functions that MakerBot printers make available.** Most notably, it does not yet support sending print files.
 Also, some responses are not yet modelled.

 ## Features and TODO